Probate Q&A Series

 • Costs: Broker commissions, attorney fees, and closing expenses reduce net proceeds.

-• Tax Implications: Gains or losses may arise based on the decedent’s basis in the property.
+• Tax Implications: Gains or losses may arise based on the property’s tax basis.

 • Family Dynamics: Clear communication prevents disputes and potential litigation.